Analysis | The most remarkable rebukes of Trump’s legal case: From the judges he hand-picked

 As The Post’s Rosalind S. Helderman and Elise Viebeck reported this weekend, though, this ignores not just how many Trump appointees have ruled against it, but how many judges of all stripes at every level — from country and state courts to federal ones and even the Supreme Court — have declined to back up the Trump team’s assertions or rule in their favor.
 All told, at least 86 judges have rejected at least one post-election lawsuit, and 38 of them were appointed by Republicans.

 What’s more, before the election, Trump-appointed judges had been instrumental in ruling against loosening voting rules.
-A Washington Post analysis from Ann E. Marimow and Matt Kiefer found that Trump appointees accounted for three out of every four decisions in that regard.
+A Washington Post analysis from Ann E. Marimow and Matt Kiefer found that Trump appointees accounted for three of every four decisions in that regard.

 That more than anything would seem to suggest that the ground was fertile for there to be a judge — someone, somewhere — who might breathe life into Trump’s baseless claims of massive voter fraud, even if it would never be enough to actually change the winner of the 2020 election.
 The fact that not even that has happened truly says it all about the veracity of Trump’s claims.